 If those questions from your course aren’t enough to keep you occupied, we have another 525 in our Practice Exams, and another 160 in our Drill Questions that you can purchase.
 That’s more than 750 questions, which should be more than enough to keep you busy and ensure that you’re exam-ready!

-But if you hate flash cards, I have plenty of other ideas for your active learning pleasure, that is.
+I have plenty of other ideas for your active learning pleasure.
 Those of you who took my Comprehensive Lactation Course will find plenty of focus questions scattered throughout the course manual.
 Better yet, try the matching questions.
 See the matching exercise for what infection is spread by what means?
 Try that one, for openers.
 (Those who took my Review course, have some focus questions and matching exercises, too, but not as many.)

 1 minute a day